xelis-project/xelis-blockchain/README.md

 - `TransactionExecuted`: when a transaction has been included in a valid block & executed on chain
 - `TransactionSCResult`: when a valid TX SC Call hash has been executed by chain
 - `NewAsset`: when a new asset has been registered
+- `BlockOrdered` when a block is ordered for the first time or reordered to a new topoheight

 ## XELIS Message